-- Drill Contract - Signed a drilling contract for a 5,000-metre phased diamond drill program to be completed in Q4, 2018 and Q1, 2019. - Drilling commenced in late October 2018 on the Deloro Project. - o Initial drilling focused on an area where historic drilling completed by Dictore Porcupine Gold Mines Limited(1) in 1939 intersected a total of 45 metres of gold mineralized core that averaged 2.7 g/t in three distinct zones in a 220m diamond drill hole.
-Historical intersection assays were 2.2 g/t Au over 11m, 1.8g/t Au over 12m and 3.3g/t Au over 22m of core length.
-Each of the intersections also had one or more high-grade intersection ranging from a low of 6.3g/t Au to 21.9g/t Au all with 1.5m assay lengths. - (1) Historic drill intercepts and mining data from the Dictore Property were sourced from historic files and assay logs -Assessment File 444 of Deloro Township; Timmins MNDM Office.
+- Drill Contract - Signed a drilling contract for a 5,000-metre phased diamond drill program that was completed in Q4, 2018 and Q1, 2019. - Drilling commenced in late October 2018 on the Deloro Project. - o Initial drilling focused on an area where drill hole DDH #5, completed to a depth of 220m by Dictore Porcupine Gold Mines Limited(1) in 1939, intersected a total of 45 metres of gold-mineralized core that averaged 2.7 g/t in three distinct zones.
+Historical assays were 2.2 g/t Au over 11m, 1.8 g/t Au over 12m and 3.3 g/t Au over 22m of core length.
+Each of the intersections also had one or more high-grade portions ranging from a low of 6.3 g/t Au to 21.9 g/t Au all with 1.5m assay lengths. - (1) Historic drill intercepts and mining data from the Dictore Property were sourced from historic files and assay logs -Assessment File 444 of Deloro Township; Timmins MNDM Office.
 QA/QC procedures were not found.
 Historical results are not necessarily indicative of future results.
 CTEC twinned the 1939 Dictore DDH #5 to confirm the accuracy of the 1939 assaying.
-The results are discussed below,
+The results are discussed below, - Mobile Metal Ion ("MMI") Geochemical Sampling in 2012 and 2018 - 1,800 MMI samples in Deloro and Ogden Townships and check sampling of 200 MMI locations in Mountjoy Township and on the 4 Corners project in 2018. - Approximately 6,000 MMI samples taken to date on the four projects. - SGS Lakefield completed MMI assaying for 53 elements, generating 300,000 individual assays.

-- Mobile Metal Ion ("MMI") Geochemical Sampling in 2012 and 2018 - 1,800 MMI samples in Deloro and Ogden Townships and check sampling of 200 MMI locations in Mountjoy Township and on the 4 Corners project in 2018. - o Approximately 6,000 MMI samples taken to date on the four projects. - SGS Lakefield completed MMI assaying for 53 elements, generating 300,000 individual assays. - Serge Nadeau PhD completed analysis of the entire 6,000 sample MMI data base; initially in 2012 then ongoing through 2018.
+Serge Nadeau PhD completed analysis of the entire 6,000 sample MMI data base; initially in 2012 then ongoing through 2018.
 Mr. Nadeau's analysis has generated 20 targets spread over the four Timmins Project areas.

 CTEC held an open tender process for the 5,000m drilling contract for its Timmins Properties in October.
-The NQ diameter diamond drill holes are expected to range between 300m and 500m in length.
+The NQ diameter diamond drill holes were expected to range between 300m and 500m in length.
 RPA in the NI 43 101 Report expected the program to be completed within six months with assays reported on a regular basis.

-On January 21, 2019 the Company announced the results of the late 2018 four-diamond drill hole program to confirm the geology of the 1939 Dictore Porcupine Gold Mines Ltd. historical diamond drill hole #5 ("DDH#5") in Deloro Township.
-Gold assays ranged from 0.10g/t to 3.94g/t over narrow widths.
-The best assay in CTEC's DDH #1 was from a pyritic zone, which assayed 3.94g/t Au over 0.5m from 222.8m to 223.3m down the hole.
-CTEC's DDH #1 was drilled to follow up on the 1.8g/t to 3.2g/t Au values hosted within three distinct zones totalling 45.2m in width reported in historical DDH #5.
+On January 21, 2019 the Company announced the results of the late-2018 four-diamond drill hole program to confirm the geology of Dictore Porcupine's DDH #5 in Deloro Township.
+Gold assays ranged from 0.10 g/t to 3.94 g/t over narrow widths.
+The best assay in CTEC's DDH #1 was from a pyritic zone, which assayed 3.94 g/t Au over 0.5m from 222.8m to 223.3m down the hole.